 An additional 5 days of CME time is also available during second and third years.

 Uniquely, we strive to afford residents an extra 5 days off over the Christmas or New Year holiday.

 The Federal Family and Medical Leave Act (FMLA) and Oregon Family Leave Act (OFLA) are laws that protect employment status while time is taken for parental responsibilities or to care for a family member.
-FMLA provides 12 weeks of protected leave with benefits after 12 months of employment.
-OFLA provides 12 weeks of protected leave after 6 months of employment with benefits covered until paid leave is exhausted.
+OHSU additionally provides some paid parental leave benefits - refer to the OHSU benefits site for additional details.

 Second and third year residents enjoy $1,000 per academic year to apply towards continuing medical education conference expenses, books, or other educational purposes.
 Registration fees associated with life support courses such as ACLS, ALSO, NRP, PALS and USMLE/COMLEX exams are covered by the program.
 Application for state licensure is covered.

 Residents are provided with lab coats, business cards, pagers, use of on-call rooms, meal coverage at the hospital cafeteria and daily lunches during noon conferences.
-All residents receive an iphone as an intern, with an unlimited cellular plan paid for by the residency.
-Residents can access patient information off site or at home via Citrix.
-This is a portal that is downloaded onto a laptop and allows access to inpatient records, vitals and labs.
+All residents receive a new smart phone as an intern, with an unlimited cellular plan paid for by the residency.
+Residents can access the EMR off site or at home via Citrix.

 Electronic medical resources are widely used, and we offer UpToDate (a comprehensive evidence-based clinical information resource) and MD Consult on each computer in the clinic and hospital.
-Through our connection with OHSU, we also offer free access to OHSU's medical library, Medline, numerous electronic journals, Cochrane Databases, ACP Journal Club and more.
+Through our connection with OHSU, we also offer free access to OHSU's medical library, Medline, numerous electronic journals, Cochrane Databases, Dynamed, ACP Journal Club and more.
 The program provides residents with an AAFP membership.